 Research forms a critical component of the development and update of a Sector Skills Plan (SSP).
 Furthermore, the research conducted is key in providing evidence to inform decision making, policy review, and strategy formulation and to improve on skills planning and delivery systems and services within the sector.
 This section details the research process and methods that have been utilised in updating this SSP.
 The SSP development process entails analysis of both primary and secondary data and information.
 Primary research relating to sector specific skills issues, analysis of major government policies and their implications for skills planning, relevant databases namely the WSP/Annexure2 data, PERSAL, Human Resource Plans and secondary literature are employed in the SSP update process.
 PSETA has also conducted a number of research studies to inform skills needs and human resource development issues in national and provincial departments, parliament and provincial legislatures and identified public entities.
 These studies are summarised in the Research Methods and Process in table 1 below.
 The PSETA in partnership with the DPSA undertook a project to develop a Skills Audit Methodology Framework for the Public Service, linked to the review of the Public Service Human Resource Development Strategic Framework.
-Other critical research studies recently concluded include studies on emerging technologies in the Public Service sector and implications of Covid-19 in the sector as well as a mapping of OCS Transversal occupations in the Public Service to OFO Occupations and the development of an OFO Handbook for the sector.
-Further research studies also investigated e-learning practices in the sector and understanding jobs, occupations and qualifications.
-The findings from the completed research studies were used to update the contents of this SSP.
+In addition to this the PSETA in partnership with DPSA is currently developing guidelines for the development and compilation of Organisational Competency Framework for government tools to accompany the two critical documents.
+Other critical research studies recently concluded include studies on E-learning assessment Framework and reporting on achieving Sustainable Development Goals in particular SDG 4, SDG 17 and 18 in relation to their impact on employment and skills demand as the reporting sits with DHET and the Presidency.
+Further research studies included impact assessment study of the PSETA funded intervention with focus on the WIL programme and study on understanding jobs, occupations and qualificati